Everybody’s Talking About Teleworking…But What About Tele-Onboarding?

 Both as an employee and as an employer, the situation above is unfortunately unavoidable in these C-times (let’s not use the official word too much).

-You as an employer, HR-manager, or buddy (if your company applies a buddy program), cannot welcome your new employee on his or her first day at the office, show him or her around, introduce him or her to his or her colleagues, show him or her how the coffee machine works (and how to clean it…) or even have a welcome drink.
+You as an employer, HR-manager, or buddy (if your company applies for a buddy program), cannot welcome your new employee on his or her first day at the office, show him or her around, introduce him or her to his or her colleagues, show him or her how the coffee machine works (and how to clean it…) or even have a welcome drink.

 How do you solve this issue, without demotivating and/or excluding your (future) employee and keeping the company’s onboarding and welcoming practices in place?